jacobseated/kde-containments-guard/README.md

 To start the script, simply run it by opening a terminal and typing **./kde-containment-guard.sh**

+The script works by guarding against unwanted changes, therefor, it should be run before you start your fullscreen application, or just after booting up your computer.

+1. Run the script once to create the backup, then you will be ready to reboot.
+2. You may run the script once for each resolution / monitor setup

 The script should not be run as root.

 You can find the backup files in **$HOME/kde-containment-guard/**